UT-Austin-Quantum-Collective/Qiskit-Fall-Fest-2022/README.md

 ![Chandelier Graffiti Logo](https://user-images.githubusercontent.com/57876448/193329877-d0172471-2b6f-4e5e-a9d6-52f6f27b7fbd.png)

 # Welcome
 This is the Qiskit Fall Fest for The University of Texas at Austin.
 We're so exciting to have you all here.
-This event is being hosted by the Quantum Collective at UT Austin.[If you don't know us yet, check us out here!](https://quantum-collective.webflow.io/) The [Qiskit Fall Fest](https://medium.com/qiskit/introducing-the-qiskit-fall-fest-feb8456b557) is a collection of quantum computing events on college campuses around the world.
+This event is being hosted by the Quantum Collective at UT Austin.
+[If you don't know us yet, check us out here!](https://quantum-collective.webflow.io/) The [Qiskit Fall Fest](https://medium.com/qiskit/introducing-the-qiskit-fall-fest-feb8456b557) is a collection of quantum computing events on college campuses around the world.

 ## This Year's Challenge: